Amarillo Slim: Personal life

 Thomas Austin Preston Jr. was born on December 31, 1928, in Johnson, Arkansas.
 When he was an infant his parents moved to Turkey, Texas.
 After they divorced, his mother returned to Johnson, while his father moved to Amarillo.
 Slim is quoted as saying: "It's a good thing he did, because Amarillo Slim sounds a heck of a lot better than Turkey Tom or Arkansas Austin."
 Preston was divorced, had three children, and lived in Amarillo, Texas.

-Beyond being known as a great poker player, Preston was also known for playing pool, dominoes, and proposition betting.
+Beyond being known as a great poker player, Preston was also known for playing pool and proposition betting.
 Notably, Slim had beaten Willie Nelson and Larry King at dominoes.

 In August 2003, Preston was indicted in Randall County, Texas, on charges of indecency with a 12-year-old grandchild.
 The charges were reduced to misdemeanor assault in a plea bargain, and on February 10, 2004, Preston pleaded "no contest" to the reduced charges "to protect his family".
 Preston received a $4,000 fine, two years probation, and was "ordered to undergo counseling".
 In a 2009 interview, he stated that he was innocent of any wrongdoing, but chose to take the plea bargain in order to spare his family from a court trial.

 Early on the morning of October 4, 2006, Preston was the victim of an attempted armed robbery.
 The armed robber fired three bullets into Preston's car as he sped away.
 Preston was not injured.

 On January 28, 2007, Preston was robbed at gunpoint while in his home.

 On January 22, 2009, Preston was beaten and robbed near the intersection of Interstate 40 and Soncy Road while attempting to collect a gambling debt.

 Preston's autobiography was the topic of a biopic movie reported to be under development.
 Nicolas Cage reportedly was to play Preston's character.
 According to a 2009 article at Poker Listings, the "planned Hollywood movie about Slim's life" has been "dropped".

 Preston died on April 29, 2012, of colon cancer at the age of 83.